 Since the sciatic nerve supplies the hamstring muscles, pressure on it can also cause the hamstrings to tighten.
 Therefore, you can do as many hamstring stretches as you want but if the areas higher up are never addressed it’s going to keep coming back!

-One of my pet hates is clients coming in complaining of these issues despite seeing a physiotherapist forever, but yet the physio has never even checked if the sciatic nerve is the source of all the issues!
+One of my pet hates is clients coming in complaining of these issues despite seeing a physiotherapist forever, but yet the Physio has never even checked if the sciatic nerve is the source of all the issues!
+This is actually one of the most common sciatic nerve problems, that a therapist has assumed it is the hamstring and treated that for weeks, months or even years with constant issue and recurrence of pain.
+In fact, many people say they can’t touch their toes because their ‘hamstrings are too tight’ when in reality it is, and always has been, their sciatic nerve.

 This neural tightness can also put you at an increased risk of an actual hamstring injury in the future so it’s important to get on top of it early.
 It may also be the reason why you’ve strained your hamstring on multiple occasions in the past.